Public library services for Canadians with print disabilities

 A "screen reader" uses TTS to read the information on a screen aloud.
 It announces the text in a linear way, from left to right and top to bottom of the screen.

-On a computer, a screen reader also lets you navigate by headings, links and other markers.
+A screen reader also lets you navigate by headings, links and other markers.

 On mobile devices with a touch screen, it announces the text in the area you're touching.